sashalex007/quartz_blog/content/leetcode/Product of array except self.md

 **Topics**: [[prefix sums]]

 **Intuition**
-Not a very difficult problem...basically we borrow the idea from prefix and postfix sums, but instead of sums we make it the running product at every `i` .
+Not a very difficult problem...basically we borrow the idea from prefix and suffix sums, but instead of sums we make it the running product at every `i` .
 Then to get the product of the array except self, we can perform `prefix[i-1]*postfix[i+1]`.
 Thats all there is to it because multiplication is  commutative.

 **Implementation**
 ```python